frodwith/yanop/README.markdown

 Errors
 ======
-There is a whole heirarchy of error classes, mostly for testing purposes.
-If you don't catch them, node will print a stacktrace for them like builtin Errors.
+There is a whole hierarchy of error classes, mostly for testing purposes.
+If you don't catch them, node will print a stack trace for them like builtin Errors.
 If you do, you can use their "message" member to print out something useful to the user.

-Any time you create a Parser or Help object (internal classes used by the api methods above), an exception will be thrown if there is something inconsistent about your option specification.
+Any time you create a Parser or Help object (internal classes used by the API methods above), an exception will be thrown if there is something inconsistent about your option specification.
 This helps you catch errors sooner.
 These exceptions are instances of yanop.SpecError, but you probably shouldn't try